 Profit made through Nozomi supports the Nozomi women staff, local people and projects of Tohoku, and/or is reinvested back into the organization.
 We also give some of our profit to organizations and/or individuals who are making a difference in bringing about hope and transformation to their communities.
-The North American Be One staff do not receive any money from the profits of Nozomi Project.
+Our North American Be One staff do not receive any money from the profits of Nozomi Project.

 - We are concerned about human trafficking, and have created a special way to make a difference!
 We are donating $2 of each purchase of our Nozomi "Holding Hope" Necklace, Earrings, and Holding Hope Matching Sets to fight human trafficking in Japan.
 Each year we have had the joy of donating to organizations making a difference in this country, including Zoe International and Lighthouse.
 We look forward to continual contribution to this important endeavor.

 Photos: providing some financial assistance to those who suffered tremendous damage from a typhoon in Iwate Prefecture (just north of us).

 Read more on our blog from this time: Giving Back: Flood Relief in Western Japan

 In addition, some of the organizations to which we have contributed over the years include:

 - Megumi Project (our sister organization)